jacksund/simmate/docs/full_guides/workflows/workflow_names.md

     Using the workflow like `static-energy.vasp.matproj` this means that...

     - type = static energy (runs a single point energy)
-    - calculator = vasp (uses VASP to calculate the energy)
+    - app = vasp (uses VASP to calculate the energy)
     - preset = matproj  (uses "Materials Project" settings)

 ------------------------------------------------------------

 ## Class name vs. mini name

-`type.calculator.preset` is what we see in most cases, but in python, the workflow class name translates to `Type__Calculator__Preset`.
+`type.app.preset` is what we see in most cases, but in python, the workflow class name translates to `Type__App__Preset`.
 All workflows follow this format.

 !!! example